BryonyRBlack/anne-boleyn/README.md

 # Testing

+## Browsers
+I have opened the website on Google Chrome, Microsoft Edge and Firefox, and am happy this works on all websites.
+I have also opened this on my mobile, and happy this runs as expected.

 ## Validation
 * No HTML errors found when run through [W3C Validator](https://validator.w3.org/nu/)
 * No CSS errors found when run through [Jigsaw W3](https://jigsaw.w3.org/css-validator/Email.html)